michaelockenden/algorand-flask/blog/blogpost.md

 - Creating an account
 - Viewing all sent/received transactions
 - Creating and displaying assets
+- Filtering displayed assets and transactions

 As a warning, this project has been not audited and should not be used in a production environment.

 If you would like to see the final project, or if you're unsure about the file structure, you can check out the [GitHub repository](https://github.com/michaelockenden/algorand-flask).

 # Introduction and Setup

 Flask is most well known for being able to quickly put together websites, however it is capable of more sturdy features.
 We'll achieve this by also using Flask-WTF and Flask-Login.

 Along with the Python Algorand SDK, our requirements file should look like this: